appodeal/appodeal-cordova-maxdex-plugin/README.md

 # Appodeal Cordova Plugin Max Dex

 This is official Appodeal Cordova plugin, created to support Appodeal SDK with Apache Cordova.
-This version supports android platform only.
 Use it in case if you receive "method ID not in [0, 0xffff]: 65536" build error with other versions.

 ## SDK
 [![](https://img.shields.io/badge/docs-here-green.svg)](appodeal.com/sdk/cordova2)